- CSIS in Seoul

 - Workshops with Korea experts and institutions on developing cooperative regional solutions

-- Final monograph that analyzes findings and provides recommendations for strengthening cooperation and assessing future tasks for the United States, Korea, and regional and international parties
+- A monograph that analyzes findings and provides recommendations for strengthening cooperation and assessing future tasks for the United States, Korea, and regional and international parties

 CSIS and USC are taking a multifaceted approach to developing avenues for political and technical solutions to these issues at the national, regional, and international levels.

 The principal investigators for the Korea Project are Dr. Victor Cha, senior advisor and holder of the Korea Chair at CSIS, and Dr. David Kang, director of Korean Studies Institute at USC.

 The Korea Project 2011: Planning for the Long Term is the 2nd Annual Conference of the CSIS-USC Korea Project.